max-evolve/max-evolve.github.io/_resources/2025-01-01-pm-starter-kit.md

 ## ⭐ Getting started into product

+Note: This is a longer-term path that requires sustained discipline and not everyone will want to or should pursue what's listed here.
+This is meant to be an exhuastive set of resources and not targetted to your personal situation which you'll need to evaluate.
+These resources are not meant for securing a PM role but will improve certain skills which may indirectly help with the mindset.

 If you are just getting acquainted with the product domain and have no idea where to begin with, start by getting answers to the following questions

 1. **What exactly does a Product Manager do?**